platonic-io/detsys-testkit/doc/demo-journal/slides-journal.md

   can be debugged after the fact, even if the journal has been rotated (we don’t want to keep all of the journal forever due to space limitations);
   - Broken analogy: have several black-boxes, one for each crash...

+* Work out all corner cases with regards to versioning of journal and snapshots, following Chuck's Bandwagon approach;

 * Event loop integration: all the above should be implemented on at the event loop level so that state machines (sequential code / "business logic") running